thegeekkid/SuspiciousActBlocker/readme.md

 *  Windows Vista and above
 *  .NET Framework 3.5 and above

+## Pre-compiled installer
+A pre-compiled installer can be downloaded from here: [https://downloads.semrauconsulting.com/ScamBlock/ScamBlockSetup.exe](https://downloads.semrauconsulting.com/ScamBlock/ScamBlockSetup.exe)

 ## Uninstalling
 Please use the batch file at the root of this repository to uninstall ScamBlock.

 ## Contributing
 We love any help we can get.
 Contributions are welcome - just follow standard GitHub procedures by forking, branching, testing, then creating a pull request.

+## Legal notice
+This software comes with no warranty.
+While we do our best to account for issues before they happen, we are not liable if something breaks due to the use of this software.